Numerical modeling of cosmic rays in the heliosphere: Analysis of proton data from AMS-02 and PAMELA

 \section{Conclusions and discussion}

-In this paper, we have investigated the propagation of Galactic \GCRs in the heliosphere using a numerical model based on stochastic simulations and calibrated by means of a large set of experimental data.
+Thanks to the recent availability of time-resolved data from space, the study of \GCRs in the heliosphere has become an active topic of investigation.
+In particular, the recent data released by AMS-02 and PAMELA on the monthly evolution of proton and helium permits new investigation of the solar modulation phenomenon over a large fraction the of solar cycle.
+These data have triggered new efforts at establishing advanced models of \GCR propagation in heliosphere \citep{Luo2019,Boschini2018,Boschini2020,Ngobeni2020,Bobik2021}.
+In particular, many recent studies were focused on specific aspects of the \GCR modulation such as, \eg, the particle dependence of \GCR diffusion \citep{Tomassetti2018PHeVSTime,Corti2019}, the relationship between modulation and solar activity proxies \cite{Wang2019,Wang2020}, the derivation of improved LIS evaluation \citep{Boschini2020,Zhu2018}, or the extraction of \GCR modulation parameters using statistical inference \citep{Corti2019}, which is also the main goal of the present paper.
+More specifically, in this paper, we have investigated the propagation of Galactic \GCRs in the heliosphere using a numerical model based on stochastic simulations and calibrated by means of a large set of experimental data.
 The data consist of time-series of \GCR proton fluxes reported by AMS-02 and PAMELA experiments in low Earth orbit.
 The measurements are made on 27-day basis, corresponding to a solar rotational period, and cover a time range of 11 years, corresponding to a solar cycle period.